 In states where SE is legally permitted but not required, there may be less awareness that schools legally can, and should, possess SE.
 Whether a school has SNs or not, staff should have training on recognition and response to medical emergencies.
-Table E1 in the online journal repository lists anaphylaxis training program examples.
+Table E1 lists anaphylaxis training program examples.
 Such programs help SNs, administrators, and prescribers empower learners to recognize and respond to anaphylaxis and be confident in EDD use.
-Since there are multiple EDD devices available, it is imperative that manufacturers provide device trainers to schools for utilization by school nurses in staff training.
-Every school should have a medical emergency response plan including a medical emergency response team (MERT).
-This team of designated responders may respond to medical emergencies, administer available emergency medications or devices as needed, and care for ill or injured individuals until a SN and/or EMS arrives.42 School MERT members may be SN selected, trained and supervised with delegated responsibilities allowable by and in accordance with state law, nurse practice acts and district policies.
+Because there are multiple EDDs available, it is imperative that manufacturers provide device trainers to schools for utilization by SNs in staff training.
+Every school should have a medical emergency response plan including a medical emergency response team.
+This team of designated responders may respond to medical emergencies, administer available emergency medications or devices as needed, and care for ill or injured individuals until an SN and/or Emergency Medical Services arrive.
+42 School medical emergency response team members may be SN selected, trained, and supervised with delegated responsibilities allowable by and in accordance with state law, nurse practice acts, and district policies.